dropoff-co/com.dropoff.service.brawndo.client.js/README.md

 * **reference_name** - a field for your internal referencing.
 Optional.
 * **reference_code** - a field for your internal referencing.
 Optional.

-Once this data is created, you can submit the order.
+Once this data is created, you can create the order.

-    brawndo.submitOrder({
+    brawndo.order.create({
         origin : origin,
         destination : destination,
         details : details